Building Your Own SoC#

 The open-source Skywater130 PDK does not currently include foundry-published memory macros.
 Instead, they have a set of OpenRAM configurations which are blessed by the maintainers.
 You can use those configurations to generate RAM macros from scratch if you are willing to install the OpenRAM utility, or you can download pre-built files.

 We will use the sky130_sram_2kbyte_1rw1r_32x512_8 block in this example.
-You can download the required files through GitHub’s website, or using a tool like curl

-directory to describe the RAM macro in a format which can be imported by SiliconCompiler:
+to describe the RAM macro in a format which can be imported by SiliconCompiler:

 import siliconcompiler

-def setup(chip):
+def setup(stackup=None):

 # Core values.